lakenbac0n/GEOG-563-Lab-2/README.md

 The Lotka-Volterra predator-prey model describes how two populations (a prey species and a predator species) interact over time.

 Workflow:
-We prompted chatgpt to give use code using the prompt "Could you help me develop R code to simulate a latka volterra predator prey system.
+We prompted chatgpt to give us code using the prompt "Could you help me develop R code to simulate a latka volterra predator prey system.
 Use forward euler integration which is basically a for loop to simulate changes in the predator prey populations  over time.
 Save population time series as separate csv files, then develop a separate R-script for plotting these time series, save these plots as png figures."

 It spit out some code on how to do this.